 I know, I know, most people aren’t interested in birds and we’ve lost some of you already.
 But there’s a few other particularly pretty ones to keep an eye out for.

-The easily distinguishable brightly coloured male Superb Fairy-wren and Red-Browed Finch can often be seen darting around carparks and picnic areas.
+The easily distinguishable brightly coloured male Superb Fairy-wren and Red-Browed Finch (Firetail) can be seen darting around carparks and picnic areas.
 And last but not least, there are some beautiful Robin species including Eastern Yellow Robin, Red-capped Robin, Flame Robin and Scarlet Robin.
 A lot of these Robins come down into the more open terrain in the cooler months and can be more easily seen around the campsites and picnic areas during this period.